nickbrandt/gitlab-ui/doc/contributing/documentation_guidelines.md

 ### Referring to a component

-When mentionning a component in the documentation, use its PascalCase name with the `Gl` prefix and code formatted.
+When mentioning a component in the documentation, use its PascalCase name with the `Gl` prefix and code formatted.

 Good: